serra/when-will-it-be-done/readme.md

 ### Installation

 Clone this repository.

 If you're not using a virtual environment, install the dependencies from [`Pipfile`](./Pipfile).

-Verify your installation and stup by running
+Verify your installation and setup by running

 ```
 python ./examples/01/sprint.py